 This region's prevailing summer wind is the Meltemi, which blows from the north.
 The Meltemi peaks in July and August at force 5 - 7 and may occasionally reach force 9.
 It can last for several days.
 During spring and autumn, you may also find winds blowing from the south.

 The Meltemi also affects this area, blowing from a northwesterly direction at force 4 – 6.
 In spring and autumn the wind is not as strong, blowing from the southeast.

 Also in the path of the Meltemi, which comes generally from the northeast at force 3 - 5.
 Occasionally in July and August there can be stronger winds from the northwest at force 4 - 6.
 By the end of September the winds are usually lighter again.

 The wind and sailing conditions in the Ionian Sea are predictable, making these great sailing waters.
 From May to September the wind blows from the northwest at force 2 - 5, mostly in the afternoon.
 In spring and autumn the wind is not as strong, and blows usually from the southwest.
 Expect to use your motor a lot in the Ionian Islands.

-Our Greek Charter Services
+Our Greek Boat Charter Services

 Navigation and Sailing Licences

-A sailing license (usually a formal certificate at any level will do) and a VHF operator’s license are compulsory requirements of bareboat yacht charter in Greece.
+A sailing license (usually a formal certificate at any level will do) and a VHF operator’s license are compulsory requirements of bareboat yacht charters in Greece.
 We help you work through all that, seeking prior approval of your documentation before you travel to avoid any last-minute headaches.
 During your charter you must carry the original documents on board, in case of inspection by the local port authority.